IT3038C/IT3038C.github.io/docs/week-3.md

 ### Git on Windows

-Let’s sync our Git Repo to our Windows server too.
+Let's sync our Git Repo to our Windows server too.
 In powershell, locate the IT3038C-Scripts directory you just created.

 ```powershell
 PS C:\> cd C:\it3038c-scripts